perdian/perdian/README.md

 # Christian Seifert

-I'm Christian Seifert, a software engineer from Cologne Germany.
+I'm Christian Seifert, a software engineer from Cologne, Germany currently working as Lead Expert Digital Platform at [OBI Smart Technologies](https://www.obi.de).

 I'm a regularly speaking at software development conferences, mainly focussing on the human side of being a software engineer.
 I also infrequently publish articles about software development.